 We head to Lenin Park, complete with statue, before some people-watching then go for dinner and drinks in the Old Quarter, our last Vietnamese night out!

 Free morning to gain up on much needed rest or to hit the markets in Old Quarter

 Lunch of Bun Cha Ha Noi

 Head out to Hoa Lo Prison, otherwise known as the Hanoi Hilton, where the French imprisoned and executed Vietnamese revolutionaries during the colonial period, and in which the US POWs captured by the North Vietnamese were kept, including a certain John McCain

-Those continuing on Group B get dinner and grab last minute supplies
+Group B members continue to for dinner and grab last minute supplies for the train

 Catch the 9:25pm night train to Nanning, China, stopping and getting off at both borders

 Tuesday 18th October – Nanning and Xingping Morning

 9:30am arrival in Nanning, the capital of Guangxi province where we head for a late breakfast/early lunch before heading to Nanning East Railway Station